 Considering the Cost of BetterHelp

-So, I decided to try out BetterHelp’s financial aid program to see if I could get as many discounts as I possibly could (groceries are getting expensive, you know).
+So, I decided to try out BetterHelp’s financial aid program to see if I could get as many discounts as I possibly could (groceries are expensive, you know).

-Getting Financial Aid with BetterHelp
+Getting Financial Aid With BetterHelp

 Prior to checkout, there was a button labeled “I can’t afford therapy” that directed me to a form where I could input various details about my financial situation.
 BetterHelp uses these responses to determine whether you’re eligible for a 10% – 40% discount on monthly subscription fees.

-Matching with My Initial BetterHelp Therapist
+Matching With My Initial BetterHelp Therapist

 After I went through the intake process and provided my credit card information, BetterHelp let me know that I would be matched with a therapist based on the information and preferences I provided.
 About two hours later, I received an email stating I’d been matched with my therapist and could schedule an appointment at my convenience.